andreasvarga/DescriptorSystemTools/README.md

 The above book provides additional information on the mathematical background on rational matrices and descriptor systems, and gives detailed descriptions of most of the underlying procedures.

-The current release of `DSTOOLS` is version 0.75, dated January 31, 2021.
+The current release of `DSTOOLS` is version 1.0.0.2, dated April 24, 2021.

 ## Requirements